How to Store Cooked Beans--3 Ways!

 Wondering how to store cooked beans?
 Once you read this post, you'll know the easiest way to do it and why storing cooked beans is a MUST for any frugal healthy home.

 This week, one of my friends bragged online about her bulk purchase of 25 pounds of black beans.
 She indicated that she was thinking about canning her beans and was concerned about how difficult that might be.

 I quickly posted a comment to her blog with my own solution in an effort to help my friend take care of her bean problem with less fuss.

 I've actually never canned foods on my own.

 I canned peaches once, but it was in someone else's kitchen, and she did most of the work.
 It was fun, but I haven't done it again since.
 I have found that every so often I can try a new arc in my learning curve of life and that one I haven't done yet.
 I would like to and I also plan to learn how to make my own soap.

 Now, I'd like to learn to can, but not for beans.
-Too much fussing for too little results for this busy mom — in my opinion.
+Too much fussing for too little results for this busy mom -- in my opinion.

 Here is the easy-peasy way to store prepared beans.